AntaresSimulatorTeam/antares_data_collection/README.md

 * Put in the root directory and install dependencies (prod+dev)
   * `uv sync --locked --all-extras --dev`

+## Install package development
+* `uv run pip install  -e .`

+If you have issue with pip :
+* `which pip`
+* add pip in your .venv in your project `python -m ensurepip --upgrade`
+  * then upgrade : ` python -m pip install --upgrade pip setuptools build`

 ## Install Dependencies
 Install all dependencies (prod + dev):
 `uv sync`